Cospectral graphs obtained by edge deletion: Constructing graphs cospectral with respect to , , and

-\begin{remark} {\normalfont Let $X$ be a 1-walk regular graph on $n$ vertices with adjacency matrix $A$.
-Let $f(x)$ be a function defined on the eigenvalues of $A$.
-Let $B$ be a square matrix of size $n$, all of whose non-zero entries correspond to a clique of $X$.
-By use of Lemma~\ref{lem:valueinclique}, the argument in Theorem~\ref{thm:cosALQsubg} can in fact be used to prove that $\det\left(tI-f(A)-B\right)$ does not depend on the choice of a clique in $X$ to which the non-zero entries of $B$ corresponds nor on the ordering of the vertices of $X$ inside the clique. } \end{remark}
+\begin{remark} {\normalfont Let $X_1$ and $X_2$ be two cospectral 1-walk regular graphs on $n$ vertices.
+For $i=1,2$, let $H_i$ be the adjacency, Laplacian, unsigned Laplacian, or normalized Laplacian matrix of $X_i$.
+Let $f(x)$ be a function defined on the eigenvalues of $H_i$.
+Let $B$ be a block-diagonal matrix of size $n$ such that its unique nonzero block corresponds to a clique of $X_1$.
+By use of Lemma~\ref{lem:valueinclique}, the argument in Theorem~\ref{thm:cosALQsubg} can in fact be used to prove that if $P$ is a permutation matrix such that all the non-zero entries of $PBP^T$ correspond to a clique of $X_2$, then $\det\left(tI-f(H_1)-B\right)=\det\left(tI-f(H_2)-PBP^T\right)$.

-As a special type of 1-walk regular graph, there is more we can say about strongly regular graphs. \begin{corollary} Let $X$ be a strongly regular graph with clique number $\omega$ and let $Y$ be any graph on at most $\omega$ vertices.
-Removing edges of $Y$ from cliques of $X$ results in cospectral graphs with cospectral complement, with respect to adjacency, Laplacian, unsigned Laplacian, and normalized Laplacian matrix. \end{corollary} \proof For strongly regular graphs, in addition to $f(A)\circ I = \alpha_f I, f(A)\circ A= \beta_f A$, we also have $f(A)\circ (J-I-A)= \gamma_f (J-I-A)$ for some $\gamma_f$, since a strongly regular graph SRG$(n,k;a,c)$ with adjacency matrix $A$ satisfies $A^2=kI+aA+c(J-I-A)$.
-The same argument in the proof of Theorem~\ref{thm:cosALQsubg} shows that adding edges of a graph $Z$ inside a coclique of a strongly regular graph $X$ results in graphs that are cospectral with respect to $A,L,S,N$.
-Now the result follows from the fact that deleting edges of $Z$ in a clique of $X$ corresponds to adding edges of $Z$ in the corresponding cocliqe of $\bar{X}$ and the fact that $\bar{X}$ is also 1-walk regular.

-Hence the graphs we obtained in Example~\ref{exm:deledge} are cospectral with cospectral complement with respect to $A,L,S$ and $N$.
+Let $\mathcal{A}=\{A_0=I,A_1,\ldots, A_d\}$ be a symmetric association scheme, with the associated graphs denoted by $G_i$ for $i=1,\ldots, d$.
+We can similarly show that different ways of adding an edge of a graph $G_k$ to the graph $G_j$ results in two graphs cospectral with respect to the four matrices.
+The result holds in general when adding edges of a small graph contained in a clique of $G_k$ to $G_j$. } \end{remark}